Daniel Ruiz Carrascal

 Role at the IRI

-Ruiz Carrascal is currently leading the research projects entitled (a) Dendrochronological potential of Polylepis and Espeletia in the high-altitude ecosystems of the Colombian Central Cordillera, South America; (b) Impacts of climate change on biodiversity in the Tropical Andes: climate-related vulnerability and risk assessments and improved decision making processes for conservation and land use planning in two Andean biodiversity hotspots; and (c) Simulating malaria transmission dynamics in the pilot areas of the Colombian Integrated National Adaptation Pilot Project, contributions to the Malaria Early Warning System and the Colombian Integrated Surveillance and Control System.
+Ruiz Carrascal is currently leading the research project entitled Impacts of climate change on biodiversity in the Tropical Andes: climate-related vulnerability and risk assessments and improved decision making processes for conservation and land use planning in two Andean biodiversity hotspots.

 Representing the IRI around the World